decentraland/catalyst-owner/docs/glossary.md

 ### Catalyst

-[Catalyst](https://github.com/decentraland/catalyst) is the name given to the **Decentraland Service Bundle**, each Catalyst [node](https://decentraland.github.io/catalyst-monitor) has a set of services that work as the backbone for the platform and exposes a public [API](https://decentraland.github.io/catalyst-api-specs/).
+[Catalyst](https://github.com/decentraland/catalyst) is the name given to the **Decentraland Service Bundle**, each Catalyst [node](https://decentraland.github.io/catalyst-monitor) exposes a set of services that work as the backbone for the platform and also exposes a public [API](https://decentraland.github.io/catalyst-api-specs/).

 ### Bootstrap